 Other possible ways to fund your studies

 Think outside the box: Throughout your planning, don't be afraid to get creative!
-Here's more advice about how to fund your summer study.
-And for inspiration, read how Michael Chapa, then a high school student (and now Cornell class of '17), found a way to fund his Summer College experience.
+For inspiration, read how Michael Chapa, then a high school student (and now Cornell class of '17), found a way to fund his Summer College experience.